alexandrumot/alexandrumot/README.md

 # Hi there :wave:

 I'm Alex Mot.
 I consider I have a set of diverse skills in the tech industry: from python automation, next.js, web development to IoT.
-I am part of TEAM HELIOS, a mechatronics team from Arad, Romania.
+I am a programmer at Team HELIOS Arad, a mechatronics team from Arad, Romania.

 <img src="./icons/team%20helios.png" alt="Robotics Team Icon" style="width: 100px">